darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

-Depending on the ApcMode, NormalRoutine parameter in "KeInitializeApc" will be either usermode or kernel mode routine.
+Depending on the ApcMode, NormalRoutine parameter in "**KeInitializeApc**" will be either usermode or kernel mode routine.

 ```csharp
 enum KPROCESSOR_MODE